bjpop/gurita/docs/_sources/command_line_syntax.rst.txt

 Command line syntax
 *******************

-Hatch provides a suite of commands, each carrying out a specific task.
+Gurita provides a suite of commands, each carrying out a specific task.

 Commands can be :ref:`chained together <command_chain>` in a modular fashion for more complex analysis pipelines.